Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 </File>

 ### General configuration
 Use general configurations for broader operational settings applicable across multiple resource types.
-Like resource-specific configurations, these can also be set in the project file, property files, or within resource-specific files using a SQL file config.
+Like resource-specific configurations, these can also be set in the project YAML file, properties YAML files, or within resource-specific files using a config block.

 <File name='snapshots/snapshot.sql'>